 The Euler-Maruyama scheme \cite{kp92} for SDE \eqref{eq:sde}

-generates Gaussian distributions for $X^{n+1}$ conditioning on $X^n=x_n$ but has only first order weak accuracy.
-It is well known that constructing a weak second order scheme is nontrivial, not to mention a weak second order scheme using Gaussian approximations for the measure $\mu(X^{n+1}|X^n=x_n)$.
-In fact, as we will see, a single Gaussian approximation is generally insufficient for weak second order accuracy.
+generates Gaussian distributions for $X^{n+1}$ conditioning on $X^n=x_n$ but has only weak first-order accuracy.
+It is well known that constructing a weak second-order scheme is nontrivial, not to mention a weak second-order scheme using Gaussian approximations for the measure $\mu(X^{n+1}|X^n=x_n)$.
+In fact, as we will see, an approximation using a single Gaussian is generally insufficient for weak second-order accuracy.
 Hence, we aim to use Gaussian mixture to construct higher order schemes.

-To start with, let us recall that the law of the following SDE with additive noise is a Gaussian distribution provided $Y(0)$ is a normal variable:
+To start with, let us recall that the law of $Y(t)$, the weak solution of the following SDE with additive noise, is a Gaussian distribution if $Y(0)$ is a Gaussian random variable independent of $W$:

-where $\mu(t)$ and $\sigma(t)$ only depend on time.
-The mean and covariance matrix of $Y(t)$ are given by
+Here, $\mu(t)$ and $\sigma(t)$ only depend on time.
+The mean and covariance matrix of $Y(t)$ are given respectively by